Official Fishing Thread. Just a bunch of outdoorsy ballers.

 I was super interested to see how my new Airmar 1KW transducer would perform.
 I was surprised when my friend said those are fish on the screen at 400 feet.
 In that depth, a cloud of fish looks like what I'm used to reading as general water disturbance in shallower depth.
 At the greater depth, fish marks are much smaller.
 Now I know what to look for in deeper water.

-At 1:30PM we decided to call it because we had a 3 hour drive back in.
-It was pretty rough about 50-60 miles of the run but the last leg of it was a lot smoother and we were able to run about 37 mph home.
-Even with it being rough it was still an awesome trip and got some good experience deep dropping which is an absolute blast.
+Even with it being rough it was still an awesome trip and I got some good experience deep dropping which is an absolute blast.
 It will probably be several weeks before I get a pass from the wife to go again on an all day trip.
 In the interim I’ll be day dreaming about future offshore trips and tinkering with equipment for next time.

 #6262 RJF-GUMP, Apr 2, 2024

-Last edited: Apr 2, 2024
+Last edited: Apr 28, 2024

 wes tegg, HOOSINSC, Tiffin and 7 others like this.